Frequently Asked Questions

 • I currently provide virtual nutrition counseling to clients in the following states:

-Georgia, South Carolina, Florida, Virginia, New York, New Jersey, Pennsylvania, Connecticut, Michigan, Colorado, Arizona, California, Texas, Kansas, and Illinois.
+Georgia, South Carolina, Florida, Virginia, New York, New Jersey, North Carolina, Pennsylvania, Connecticut, Michigan, Colorado, Arizona, California, Texas, Kansas, and Illinois.

 Due to licensure laws, clients must physically be located in one of these states at the time of the session.